 Adult Grief Support Group

 Meetings are held the first and third Thursday of each month at 6 p.m. in the classrooms in the hospital.
 This group, facilitated by trained bereavement counselors, is primarily comprised of those who’ve lost a spouse or parent.
 Anyone grieving is invited to attend.
 Call (208) 265-1179 for more information.

 Parents Grieving the Loss of a Child Support Group

-Meetings are held twice a month at 5:30 p.m. on the first and third Tuesdays each month in the Bonner General Health Community Hospice conference room located in the hospital at 520 N. Third Avenue in Sandpoint.
+Meetings are held on the third Tuesday each month at 5:00 p.m. at Creations of Sandpoint in the Cedar Street Bridge located at 334 N. First Avenue in downtown Sandpoint.
 This is an ongoing, informal support group meeting that is open to all parents who have experienced the loss of a child at any age.
-These bereavement services are offered at no cost to help parents who have experienced the death of a child and would like to receive support.
+Join us for a time to connect with others in a positive environment.
+These bereavement services are offered at no cost to parents who would like to receive support, grandparents are also welcome.
 Please contact Lissa DeFreitas at 208-265-1185 for an application or for more information.

 Provides children with the tools to cope with the loss of a parent, grandparent, sibling, or close friend.
-Held June 22nd through the 24th, this three-day camp is facilitated by trained hospice volunteers.
+Held in June, this three-day camp is facilitated by trained hospice volunteers.
 Call (208) 265-1179 for an application and to reserve your spot.

 Bonner Community Hospice is your resource for books containing information about death, dying and bereavement.
 Please visit the library in our office, located in the hospital, Monday through Friday from 8:00 a.m. – 4:30 p.m.